Monday, 6 January 2025

 Misty Central Coast Recharge

-After thanksgiving's big hurrah, Nancy, Jessica, and I packed up our cars and drove down the coast for a Sunday-Wednesday escape.
+After Thanksgiving's big hurrah, Nancy, Jessica, and I packed up our cars and drove down the coast for a Sunday-Wednesday escape.
 It was absolutely what I needed and I'd do this again in a heartbeat.

 We booked a small apartment at The Briarwood in Carmel.
 This is where I stayed with my Grannie and Mum in January 2010.
 Lots of special memories for me here.
 What people don't often realize about Carmel is, that despite it being full of high-end shops and fine dining, it's also full of much older Inns with rates that are a bit lost in time.
 They aren't flashy but not dives at all.
 It's usually much cheaper to stay in Carmel than in Monterey and quieter and more secure for night strolling and parking.